chasemc67/Be_My_Girlfriend_Dot_Com/README.md

 ### A Cute Way to get a Girlfriend

-A cute mobile site, built to ask a girl to by my girlfriend.
+A cute mobile site, built to ask a girl to be my girlfriend.

 ![laurasite](https://user-images.githubusercontent.com/6922982/39973370-04228616-56d4-11e8-8eb1-e86dc843d3ac.gif)